dmparrishphd/Shapiro/Files/README.md

 For every other kind of relation, indices (forthcoming) may be consulted.

+Design choices

+- files are to be added to the structure in a sequence.
+- each new file is placed at the next available slot.

 # Zero-Maintenance Software

 Don't change your position, ["Travel through space without moving,"](https://en.wikiquote.org/wiki/Dune_(film)) instead.